sergeybok/BaseBot/README.md

 + templates() function which defines helpful keywords or phrases in the top view of the chat
   + e.g. for Stable Diffusion you just hit that text bubble to fill in "High quality, HD, masterpiece, etc..." instead of rewriting it everytime

+### To add an image

+Simply place into your project root directory (same level as your main.py or app.py file) a image with the same name as your bot class name: `ClassName.jpg|png`.
+BaseBot class also takes `icon_path:str` as a parameter.

 ### To start your bot